Raku/nqp/docs/qast.markdown

 Used by rakudo to enforce signatures at runtime.

-It placed inside QAST::Vars with a 'param' decls.
+It is placed inside QAST::Vars with a 'param' decls.
 If the assertion inside returns 0 the 'bind_error' of the current HLL is called.

     QAST::Var.new(